wiremock/api-template-library/icons8.com/index.md

 ---
 slug: "icons8-com"
-name: "Use a [New Version](https://icons8.github.io/icons8-docs/) Instead"
+title: "Use a [New Version](https://icons8.github.io/icons8-docs/) Instead"
 provider: "icons8.com"
 description: "# Icons8 API\n\nIcons8 API allows us to search and obtain [our icons](https://icons8.com/web-app).\n\
   \nYou're welcome to use our icons to extend the functionality of your web and mobile\